randonneur de dos dans le massif des Calanques

 Exceptional natural sites, the calanques are one of the must-sees on your trip to the southern region.
 Between land and sea, they offer an exceptional panorama of Marseille and the surrounding area.
 If you’d like to visit the calanques on foot, there are plenty of walking trails to suit all profiles, from the less athletic to the seasoned hiker.

-Sugiton and Morgiou calanques from Luminy
+The calanques of Sugiton and Morgiou from Luminy

 For a relatively easy tour of Marseille’s calanques, turn to the calanques of Sugiton and Morgiou, both accessible on foot from Luminy.

-Visit the Calanque de Sugiton
+Visit the Calanque of Sugiton

 You can also admire the panoramic view from the Tour d’Orient, the name given to the Sugiton lookout, where an orientation table is set up.
-Culminating at 245 meters, this lookout offers one of the finest views of the parc national des Calanques in its entirety.
+Culminating at 245 meters, this belvedere offers one of the finest views of the parc national des Calanques in its entirety.
 If you’re facing the sea, Mont Puget – the highest point of the Calanques massif – will be on your left.

-Visit the Calanque de Morgiou
+Visit the Calanque of Morgiou

 La calanque d’En-Vau from la Gardiole or Cassis